Dietrich Klagges: Break between Hitler and Klagges

 Hitler's naturalization was supposed to be dealt with quickly and above all, inconspicuously, without the public getting any knowledge of it.
 However, with Klagges's clumsy way of doing things, the whole business grew into a farce for the later "Führer", since the first attempt failed miserably, and publicly.
 Only on the second try was it successful.

 Hitler never forgave Klagges this public exposure and personal humiliation and settled the score with him on 17 July 1935 on his last visit to Braunschweig, which resulted in Klagges's de facto disempowerment.
 Henceforth, Klagges was to submit all plans to Reichsstatthalter Wilhelm Loeper in Dessau as well as Reichsminister Hanns Kerrl for approval, thereby being degraded to provincial politician and thrust off the stage of higher NSDAP politics.
 It is also likely that Klagges had only Hermann Göring's backing to thank for not being dismissed by Hitler on the spot.

 Ministerpräsident and SS officer

-On 6 May 1933, Klagges was appointed Ministerpräsident of the Free State of Brunswick by Reichsstatthalter Wilhelm Loeper.
-Klagges's formulated goal was the creation of a Nazi model state.
+On 6 May 1933, Klagges was appointed Ministerpräsident of the Free State of Brunswick by Reichsstatthalter Loeper.
+He also secured a seat in the reconstituted Landtag of Brunswick.
 Only a few days later, the first book burnings took place in Braunschweig at the Schlossplatz.
 On 2 October 1933, Klagges was named to Hans Frank's Academy for German Law at its inaugural meeting.
-Klagges joined the Schutzstaffel (SS) on 27 January 1934 with the rank of SS-Gruppenführer and was posted to the staff of the 49th Standarte.
-On 1 April 1936, he was assigned to the staff of the Reichsführer-SS, and was promoted to SS-Obergruppenführer on 30 January 1942.
+Klagges joined the Schutzstaffel (SS) on 27 January 1934 with the rank of SS-Gruppenführer and was posted to the staff of the 49th Standarte in Braunschweig.
+On 1 October 1934, he was attached to the staff of SS-Oberabschnitt (main district) Nordwest, based in Hamburg.
+On 1 April 1936, he was assigned to the staff of the Reichsführer-SS, and he was promoted to SS-Obergruppenführer on 30 January 1942.